ElYusubov/ElYusubov/README.md

 💬 Ask me questions on Azure Architecture, Policy, Infrastructure as Code, DevSecOps and Cybersecurity.

-🤔 Connect with me on Twitter: https://twitter.com/ElYusubov
+🤔 Connect with me on TwitterX: https://twitter.com/ElYusubov

 <!-- Contact Details -->